engineyard/kubernetes-workshop/02-secrets-environment-variables.md

 ### environment variables

-The kubernetes `deployment` is responsible for ensuring N replicas of our `myapp` pod is running.
+The kubernetes `deployment` is responsible for ensuring N replicas of our `k8sapp` pod is running.
 So we can actually delete and re-create the deployment without downtime if set `--cascade=false`, this will ensure the pods are not deleted.
 We'll then re-create it with environment variables.

     $ k get deployments
     NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    myapp     1         1         1            1           10h
+    k8sapp    1         1         1            1           10h

-    $ k delete deployments/myapp --cascade=false
+    $ k delete deployments/k8sapp --cascade=false
-    deployment "myapp" deleted
+    deployment "k8sapp" deleted
     $ k get pods
     NAME                     READY     STATUS    RESTARTS   AGE
-    myapp-2127871177-m0642   1/1       Running   0          51m
+    k8sapp-2127871177-m0642  1/1       Running   0          51m

-    $ kubectl run myapp --image=jacobo/myapp --port 5000 --env="RAILS_ENV=production"
+    $ kubectl run k8sapp --image=jacobo/k8sapp --port 5000 --env="RAILS_ENV=production"

 If we load the app in a browser now (via ELB hostname) we should see an error: